jamarphi/pen_engine/README.md

         pen::Draw(i, 100, pen::PEN_RED, maskOptional);
     }

-Pixel drawing must be done within the render loop.

 You can also pass in a boolean of false to the mask parameter to draw transparency to the buffer if you want, by default it does not draw pixels with an alpha of 0.0f so it does not overwrite what is already there with transparency.